Table Of Contents

 All manufacturing employees understand how critical timing remains as the fundamental factor for their work.

 Manufacturers require suitable materials delivered on time.
-This helps them to achieve deadlines and prevent delays.
-Here are the reason why the mnaufacturers require suitable materials:
+This helps them meet deadlines and avoid delays.
+So, here are the reasons why the manufacturers require suitable materials:

 - A company will experience these three outcomes when inventory management is overlooked.